famibelle/AISeminar/ai_seminar_slides.md

 - **Kyutai 2025:** An advanced multilingual model for speech recognition and contextual understanding.
 - **Whisper:** A robust speech transcription model supporting numerous dialects.

-#### Applications:
+## Applications:
 - Translation, summarization, creative writing.
 - Code generation, semantic analysis.
 - Tackling unseen tasks through **zero-shot learning**.

 ---
-### Data Requirements for Training Large Models
+# Data Requirements for Training Large Models

-#### Key Data Needs:
+## Key Data Needs:

-1. **Volume:**
+**Volume:**
 - Large-scale datasets are essential to train models with billions of parameters.
 - Example: GPT-4 was trained on hundreds of terabytes of text data.

-2. **Diversity:**
+**Diversity:**
 - Data should cover a wide range of topics, languages, and domains.
 - Example: Text, images, audio, and code for multimodal models.

-3. **Quality:**
+**Quality:**
 - High-quality, clean, and well-annotated data ensures better model performance.
 - Example: Removing duplicates, correcting errors, and ensuring balanced representation.

-4. **Relevance:**
+**Relevance:**
 - Domain-specific data is critical for fine-tuning models for specialized applications.
 - Example: Automotive manuals, sensor logs, and traffic data for autonomous driving.

+---
+# Data Requirements for Training Large Models

-#### Sources of Data:
+## Sources of Data:

 - **Public Datasets:** Common Crawl, Wikipedia, ImageNet.
 - **Proprietary Data:** Internal documents, customer interactions, telemetry data.
 - **Synthetic Data:** Generated data to augment training sets and cover edge cases.

-#### Challenges:
+## Challenges:

 - **Bias and Fairness:** Ensuring data is representative and unbiased.
 - **Privacy:** Complying with regulations like GDPR when using sensitive data.
 - **Scalability:** Managing and processing massive datasets efficiently.

+---
+# Data Requirements for Training Large Models

-#### Example in Automotive:
+## Example in Automotive:

 - **Data Types:** Sensor data, traffic patterns, driver behavior logs.
 - **Use Case:** Training models for predictive maintenance, autonomous driving, and voice assistants.

 ---

-### Infrastructure Requirements for Training LLMs
+# Infrastructure Requirements for Training LLMs

 Training a large language model (LLM) demands advanced infrastructure and significant computational resources.
 Key requirements include:

-#### High-Performance Hardware
+## High-Performance Hardware
 - **GPU/TPU Clusters:** Specialized hardware for parallel processing and efficient training of deep learning models.
 - **Massive Compute Power:** Example: GPT-4 was trained using hundreds of petaflops per day.

-#### Energy Consumption
+## Energy Consumption
 - **Global Impact:** 20% of the world's energy is projected to be consumed by AI systems (source: DeepLearning.ai).

 ---

-### Energy Consumption for Training Mistral Large 2
+# Energy Consumption for Training Mistral Large 2

 The environmental footprint of training Mistral Large 2: as of January 2025, and after 18 months of usage, Large 2 generated the following impacts:
 - **20.4 ktCO₂e:** Total carbon dioxide equivalent emissions.